HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 {# Median main thread by JS framework, no Ember #}

-Tools like React, GASP, and RequireJS tend to spend a lot of time on the main thread of the browser, regardless of whether it's a desktop or mobile page view.
+Tools like React, GSAP, and RequireJS tend to spend a lot of time on the main thread of the browser, regardless of whether it's a desktop or mobile page view.
 The same tools that tend to lead to less code overall—tools like Alpine and Svelte—also tend to lead to lower impact on the main thread.

 The gap between the experience a framework provides for desktop and mobile is also worth digging into.
 Mobile traffic is becoming increasingly dominant, and it's critical that our tools perfom as well as possible for mobile pageviews.
 The bigger the gap we see between desktop and mobile performance for a framework, the bigger the red flag.